PromG-dev/ekg_bpic14/README.md

   - Set the password in `config.yaml` to the password of your server.
 Default value is `12345678`.
   - Set the import directory in `config.yaml` to the import directory of your Neo4j server (see https://neo4j.com/docs/operations-manual/current/configuration/file-locations/ under Import).
 - Ensure to allocate enough memory to your database, advised: `dbms.memory.heap.max_size=5G`
+- Install APOC
-- The script expects the `Neo4j APOC library` to be installed as a plugin, see https://neo4j.com/labs/apoc/
+  - The script expects the `Neo4j APOC Core library` AND `Neo4j APOC Extended library` to be installed as a plugin, see https://neo4j.com/labs/apoc/
+  - Configure extra settings using the configuration file `$NEO4J_HOME/conf/apoc.conf`
+    - In the conf file, you should add the following line `apoc.import.file.enabled=true`.

 ## Data set specific information
 We provide data and scripts for BPI Challenge 2014; store the original data in CSV format in the directory `/data`.